 What medications are being recalled?

 Valsartan pills are part of the recall for Mylan Pharmaceuticals.
-After being tested, the medications were found to contain small amounts of NDEA or N-nitrosodiethylamine within valsartan, which is a potential cancer causing agent in humans.
+After being tested, the medications were found to contain small amounts of NDEA or N-nitrosodiethylamine within valsartan, which is potential cancer-causing agent in humans.

 What do these drugs do?

 The type of medications being recalled are part of a group of blood pressure medications known as angiotensin II receptor blockers.
 The medications both widen and relax blood vessels, which help bring an individual’s blood pressure down.